HumanExposure/data_mgmt_scripts/SC Johnson SDS/ReadMe.md

 ### scjExtractSDS.py
 Uses [Xpdf](https://www.xpdfreader.com/download.html) to convert the pdfs downloaded in scjDownloadSDS.py to text, extracts product and ingredient data, and generates a csv containing the extracted data.
 (Python 3.7)

+### scjUploadSDS.py
+Reads the csv generated from scjExtractSDS.py and the "Document records" csv downloaded from the SC Johnson SDS group in Factotum and creates a csv to upload the data to Factotum.
+(Python 3.7)